vovapolu/ensime.github.io/editors/vim/contributing.md

 Once you're ready to get your hands dirty, there are a couple of workflows that you could follow to hack on the code:

-1. You probably already have the code, we're guessing you've used ENSIME-Vim before if you're here now :-) Nearly all popular Vim plugin managers (Vundle, Plug, NeoBundle, Pathogen) will have used `git clone` to install ENSIME-Vim.
+1. You probably already have the code, we're guessing you've used ENSIME-Vim before if you're here now :-) Nearly all popular Vim plugin managers (Vundle, vim-plug, NeoBundle, Pathogen) will have used `git clone` to install ENSIME-Vim.
 1. `cd` to the directory of your plugin installation.
 1. Make sure it is up-to-date and hasn't been left on a detached head:

-        $ git checkout master && git pull
+        $ git checkout master && git pull --unshallow
 1. Create a topic branch for your work:

         $ git checkout --branch my-feature-name